debayan-datta/Preservation-of-Topology-Using-Deep-Image-Segmentation/README.md

 # Topology-Preservation-Using-Deep-Image-Segmentation

 Introducing a continuous-valued loss function.
 This function is designed to enforce segmentations to maintain correct topology akin to the ground truth, ensuring consistent Betti numbers.
-The innovative topology-preserving loss function is differentiable, allowing seamless integration into end-to-end training of deep neural networks.
+The innovative topology-preserving loss function is differentiable, allowing seamless integration into end-to-end training of deep neural networks.

 # Directory
 Code/TDFPython/TDFMain.py: main file for Persistence Homology Actual link of the code of the final models are given in the readme file in ultimate folder

 # Acknowledgement
-HuXiaoling worked on https://github.com/HuXiaoling/TopoLoss.
+This work was under the Summer Research Fellowship Program offered by Indian Academy of Sciences Project Superviso: Dr Amit Chattopadhyay, Assistant Professor, International Institute of Information Technology, Bengaluru HuXiaoling worked on https://github.com/HuXiaoling/TopoLoss.
 You can see their repository.
 You will be needed recompile Persistence.so file in order to run TDFMain.py wrapped as a static library.

-# Ethodology
+# Methodology
 N implementation file contains only 1 sort of implementation of the Persistence Homology concept with Neural Networks.

-## Various Approaches
+### Various Approaches
 4 total implementations have been worked on.
 I couldn't upload the file due to size issues.
 The 4 ways are:
 1. Base Model with Topological Loss